 Moving to a new country means decorating a new room.
 This can be an extremely exciting part of the relocation process.
 Creating a space that makes you feel safe and happy is critical when living away from family and friends.
-Potentially you’ll have to buy a new bed, kitchen appliances, furniture and/or decorations and if you don’t know where to look, this can be a costly exercise.
-The Netherlands, however, has some great home shopping stores for students on a tight budget, so there is no need to break the bank or leave your apartment empty.
+Potentially, you’ll have to buy a new bed, kitchen appliances, furniture and/or decorations and if you don’t know where to look, this can be costly.
+The Netherlands, however, has some great home shopping stores for students on a tight budget.
+In the inspiring words of Oscar Wilde, “Anyone who lives within his or her means suffers from a lack of imagination”.
+There is no need to break the bank or leave your apartment empty.
 Here are 6 great ways to furnish your Dutch home with bargains.

 3. Facebook Pages

-Facebook made home shopping easier.
-These pages are ideal places for purchasing cheap second-hand products from other students, for example, check out “Leiden Housing.”
+Facebook has made home shopping easier.
+These pages are ideal places for purchasing cheap second-hand products from other students.
+For example, check out “Leiden Housing.”
 These sites are often the first place students leaving The Netherlands go to sell their household belongings.
 It can also be an easy platform to negotiate prices.

 Kind of like a flea market or a yard sale, rommelmarkten are places where people bring possessions they wish to sell.
-They are popular in the Netherlands, therefore, your city is bound to have one, probably one that is on regularly!
+They are popular in the Netherlands.
+Your city is bound to have one.
+Probably one that is on regularly!
 IJ-Hallen is a rommelmarten located in Amsterdam and it's the biggest flea market in Europe.

 Action is an international discount store-chain located throughout the Netherlands.
 It sells low-budget nick-knacks to satisfy all your homely needs.
 This is a great store for finding lots of cheap, small objects to decorate your room.
 For example, candles, mugs, pots and pans, paintings, bedding…the list goes on.